AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 Lucas Papers, Box 3, Folder 25, LP3.25

 The BMA and the Walters Art Museum purchase the acclaimed George A. Lucas Collection of 19th-century French art.
-George A. Lucas was an art dealer whose holdings encompassed 20,000 objects, including the finest representation in the U.S. of the graphic work of Honoré Daumier, Eugène Delacroix, Édouard Manet, and James McNeil Whistler.
+George A. Lucas was an art dealer whose holdings encompassed 20,000 objects, including the finest representation in the U.S. of the graphic work of Honoré Daumier, Eugène Delacroix, Édouard Manet, and James McNeill Whistler.
 The State of Maryland and the generosity of numerous individuals in the community also help make possible the purchase of this collection, which had been on extended loan for more than 60 years.

 2006